Winter Trail Maps – Organized North to South

 Length: 14 miles

 Trailheads: Hwy OO and Old OO

 Description: The Big Fat Loop (“BFL”) is a “winter only” trail using forest roads and three short sections of rough cut to link Makwa and Seeley Pass to the Seeley Hills Trails.
 The loop is about 14 miles long.
 It has some moderately technical sections on the single track portions, and some moderate climbing.
 Please be careful on the short Phipps Fire Lane section, where snowmobiles can be operating at fairly high speeds.
-For a longer ride, add more of the Seeley Hills Trail.

 Length: 2.5 miles

 Description: The Big Easy is a beginner loop at OO.
 It is wide with virtually no hills.
 It was built by the American Birkiebeiner Ski Foundation.
 The trail begins by the large kiosk on the east side of the Samual C. Johnson Family Center.
 It follows part of the Easy Strider Ski Trail and connects to Telemark Road.

 Trailheads: Essentia Clinic parking lot; Olson Rd